Kriz-hub/4-in-a-row/README.md

 ## Testing

 ## Features Left to Implement
 * On this moment the difficulty level of the computer player is zero, it just do random moves.
-The next step of AI could be that it does all availlable moves virtually, so that it can map all moves where points can be earned and all moves that it can prevent the opponent of getting points.
+The next step of AI could be that it does all availlable moves virtually, so that it can map all moves where points can be earned and where it can prevent the opponent of getting points.
 A level higher could also be to create patterns.
 For example it makes 2 rows of 3 above one other (horizontally, vertically or diagonally). if the opponent prevent the first row to make a point the computer can make 4 in the row above.
-It would be great to develop this a smarter game but time ends now.
+It would be great to develop this as a smarter game, but time ends now.
 * a next step is to develop it as a phone app.
 Right now it can be played full screen on a phone, but because it is on a browser it can't be locked to stay full screen.
+In a normal situation it isn't an issue, but that should be a better design.

 ## Deployment